bvalot/pyMLST/README.md

 You need to compiled source or obtained executable at:
 [https://genome.ucsc.edu/FAQ/FAQblat.html](https://genome.ucsc.edu/FAQ/FAQblat.html)

-## Quick Start
+## cg/wgMLST Analysis

 An complete analysis of wgMLST were performed by using a succession of python script.

 ### Create database

 First, you need to create a database containing the schema to used.
-The schema is a multi-fasta files containing sequences of genes in nucleotide format.
+The schema is a multi-fasta files containing sequence of genes in nucleotide format.
 You can obtained schema for :
 - Core genome analysis as described <https://www.cgmlst.org/> or in publications.
 - Whole genome analysis by using genes annoted in an publish genome closed to your strains.